khuzema-h/pursuit_evasion/Readme.md

 ros2 launch turtlebot3_gazebo maze_world.launch.py

 ```

+## Note:

+### If the world shows empty, without the maze, kindly copy the maze folder into .gazebo/models folder on your computer

 ## Run Pursuit RRT* Planner and Navigator Script

 In a separate terminal run the following command: